wenzhixin/bootstrap-table/site/docs/extensions/filter-control.md

 - **Detail:**

    If the filterControlMultipleSelect option is set to true, use this option to configure the select with the native options.
 Use this way: `data-filter-multiple-select-options='{"property1":value1, "property2": value2, "property3": value3}'`.
+See this [documentation](https://multiple-select.wenzhixin.net.cn/docs/en/options)

 - **Default:** `undefined`